Today I want to go over how to survive your first-ever Army ruck march!

-They think it’s just a little walk that anyone could do without any trouble, or any training at all!
+They think it’s just a little walk that anyone could do without any trouble or training.

-They’re wrong, it isn’t as easy as many people claim, and I know that for a fact because I’ve seen those people who think it’s so easy struggle with each step they took!
+They’re wrong; it isn’t as easy as many claims, and I know that for a fact because I’ve seen those who think it’s such an easy struggle with each step they take!

 You do need training, and you do need some tough skin!

 Below I will go over what a ruck march is all about and how you could survive your very first one.

 In the Army, a ruck march is described as a little walk with a loaded rucksack(backpack) containing all the military gear that you will need on a mission.

 In most cases, your rucksack will contain about 35 pounds, not including your weapon, fighting load carrier (FLC), and other small essentials you’ll need on missions.